jboynyc/textnets/paper.md

 # Background

-Social scientists increasingly rely on computational tools to make sense of vasts amounts of unstructured data generated in the wake of to the ever-expanding digitization of social life.
+Social scientists increasingly rely on computational tools to make sense of vasts amounts of unstructured data generated in the wake of the ever-expanding digitization of social life.
 Electronic text, in particular, is a growing area of interest thanks to the social and cultural insights lurking in social media posts, digitized corpora, and web content, among other troves